wg-osr/walkerga.github.io/class/mu_wizard2.md

 <details markdown="1">
 <summary><b>2.
 Titardinal's Notes on Kastromancy</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Loosely-bound notes and floor plans with love poems written in the margins.*
-- Holds the deed of an abandonned tower.
+- Holds the deed of an abandoned tower.
 - For each time you studied this book, you can recreate a dungeon trap you have overcome in a building you own.
 - Roll 1D4, you gain the following spell: 1.
 [Kastromancy](/2020/11/13/kastromancy/), 2.
 [Portal](/2020/11/13/portal/), 3.
 [Possess Castle](/2020/11/13/possess-castle/), 4.
 [Voluminous Equivalence](/2020/11/13/voluminous-equivalence/)
 ###### *of [Sky-Blind Spire](http://blog.trilemma.com/2016/04/the-sky-blind-spire.html) fame.*